chrisxfire/chrisxfire.github.io/content/posts/quotes.md

 > Hope is not a strategy.
  —Unknown

-> Let me have men about me that are fat,
+> Let me have men about me that are fat;
-Sleek-headed men and such as sleep a-nights.
+Sleek-headed men and such as sleep o'nights:
-Yond Cassius has a lean and hungry look,
+Yond Cassius has a lean and hungry look;
-He thinks too much; such men are dangerous.
+He thinks too much: such men are dangerous.
  —Julius Caesar to Marcus Antonius (Shakespeare)

+> My impression is that we have seen, perhaps for 150 years, a gradual increase in language that is either meaningless or destructive of meaning.
+And I believe that this increasing unreliability of language parallels the increasing disintegration, over the same period, of persons and communities.

+> In this degenerative accounting, language is almost without the power of designation, because it is used conscientiously to refer to nothing in particular.
+Attention rests on percentages, categories, abstract functions...
+It is not language that the user will very likely be required to stand by or to act on, for it does not define any personal ground for standing or acting.
+It's only practical utility is to support with "expert opinion" a vast, impersonal technological action already begun.
+It is a tyrannical language.
+—Wendell Berry, 1983